moagrius/TileView/README.md

 (Only major and minor changes are tracked here, consult git history for patches)

 **2.1** Rewrite of threading strategy, thanks to @peterLaurence and @bnsantos.
 Tile render performance is substantially improved.
+**2.2** Rewrite of tile rendering strategy, again with the help of @peterLaurence.
+Peak memory consumption should be reduceds, and Tile render performance should be improved.

 #TileView
 The TileView widget is a subclass of ViewGroup that provides a mechanism to asynchronously display tile-based images, with additional functionality for 2D dragging, flinging, pinch or double-tap to zoom, adding overlaying Views (markers), built-in Hot Spot support, dynamic path drawing, multiple levels of detail, and support for any relative positioning or coordinate system.